Travel guide

 View Europe eSIM plans →

-The eSIM market for Europe offers a lot of variety, but also many pricing pitfalls.
+The eSIM market for Europe has a lot of variety, but also many hidden traps in pricing.
 Here's an honest comparison aimed at backpackers looking for the best price/GB ratio:

 The "unlimited" trap: Unlimited plans like Holafly's apply throttling (speed reduction to 1 Mbps or less) after a certain fair usage threshold.
-For a backpacker browsing and using maps, 1 Mbps is functional but slow.
+For a backpacker who browses and uses maps, 1 Mbps is functional but slow.
 For uploading photos or making video calls, it's frustrating.

 If your trip lasts longer than 30 days, also check out our international plans with higher capacity.
 You can also consult our comparison of cheap eSIMs: alternatives to Holafly for Europe.

-Backpacker's rule: Buy 1 GB for every 2–3 days of travel as a base.
+Backpacker's Rule: Buy 1 GB for every 2–3 days of travel as a base.
 Then add 3–4 GB extra as a buffer.
 For 30 days: a base of 10–15 GB is more than enough with smart use of hostel WiFi.
-Also consult our guide on how much data you need for travel.
+Also check our guide on how much data you need for travel.

 Regional eSIM (Europe) Local prepaid SIM (per country)

-Coverage 38+ countries with one plan Only the country of purchase
+Coverage 38+ countries with a single plan Only the country of purchase

 Activation Before leaving, from home Upon arrival (store, kiosk)

-Country change Automatic, no changes needed Need to buy a new SIM
+Country change Automatic, no action needed Must buy a new SIM

 Requires physical SIM No Yes (and an available SIM slot)